Platform on access to medicines in Europe

-The platform is chaired by the Directorate General for Enterprise and Industry of the European Commission.
+The platform was chaired by the Directorate General for Enterprise and Industry of the European Commission.

-The EU Member States and EFTA countries (European Free Trade Association) are invited to nominate representatives from their relevant competent authorities in charge of pricing and reimbursement of pharmaceuticals.
+The EU Member States and EFTA countries (European Free Trade Association) were invited to nominate representatives from their relevant competent authorities in charge of pricing and reimbursement of pharmaceuticals.

 The following stakeholders’ organisations have been invited to participate: